Bed Bugs Be Gone using Young Living Essential Oils

 The World Health Organization reported in 2008 that bedbugs may cause breathing issues through the release of airborne bugs and that numerous bedbug bites may cause victims to become more susceptible to other things, as well as causing "general malaise".

 The following information comes from Janet McBride: Since the recent outbreak of bed bug infestation, many remedies have been tried with little to no success of destroying the eggs.
 Now, the bed bugs are escalating because of global travel; the increase of homeless and underground communities; the popularity of "flea" markets and 2nd-hand merchandise; and worst of all, the bed bugs have become Super Bugs in that they have mutated from the DDT!

-Oil lovers prefer the eco-friendly approach, and research shows that tree oils work best against parasites and menacing insects.
+Oil lovers prefer the eco-friendly approach, and research shows that tree oils work best against menacing insects.
 Gary Young touts the praises of Palo Santo oil as the first choice for insect repellant.
-This Ecuadoran tree develops a resin to protect against infestation, and it is from that resin that Young Living distills the Palo Santo oil.
-Eucalyptus has been used historically for bed bugs, and Eucalyptus Blue is the first anti-viral Eucalyptus Oil.
+This Ecuadorian tree develops a resin to protect against infestation, and it is from that resin that Young Living distills the Palo Santo oil.
+Eucalyptus has been used historically for bed bugs.
 Native American Indians relied on pine needles and Cedarwood chips in their mattresses to ward off ticks and fleas.
-So, let's consider a logical approach to attack the bed bugs at home and especially on vacation:
+So, let's consider a logical approach to deal with the bed bugs at home and especially on vacation: